robocomp/robocomp/doc/innermodel.md

 	</transform>
 </innerModel>
 ~~~~
-The whole world is embraced inside the <innermodel> </innermodel> tag.
-Inside it we can see the following tags:
+The whole world is embraced inside the _innermodel_ tag.
+Inside it we find the following tags:
 - 1 transform with id "world"
   - 1 transform with id "floor"
     - 1 plane for the floor object with nice wood texture